Advance Directives are documents that allow you to convey your preferences ahead of time

 If you don't have next-of-kin that can carry out your plan, fill out an Assignment Form to appoint someone else to control the disposition of your remains.

 If you want to provide a program for funeral attendees here is a template in Microsoft Publisher format.
 Insert your own pictures and as much information as you can ahead of time.

 Compile and give copies to your next-of-kin and your chosen Dispositioner.

 The inspirational movie Departures

 Why should I have a Living Will & Funeral Plan?"

 Life is richer when you live like each day could be your last.

-Doctors will make decisions that are best, not based on fear of litigation.
+Doctors are more likely to make decisions that are best, instead of protocol.